Isiah Thomas: Detroit Pistons (1981–1994)

 In the 1988–89 season, Thomas, along with teammates Joe Dumars, Rick Mahorn, Vinnie Johnson, Dennis Rodman, James Edwards, John Salley, Bill Laimbeer, and Mark Aguirre, guided his team to a 63–19 record.
 Detroit played a brash and dominating brand of basketball through the playoffs that led to their nickname "Bad Boys".
 First, they defeated Boston, which had been suffering persistent injuries.
 After being down 2–1 against Michael Jordan and the up-and-coming Chicago Bulls in the Conference Finals, the Pistons utilized the Jordan Rules to limit Jordan's impact, which allowed them to defeat the Bulls in six games and advance to the finals yet again, setting up an NBA Finals rematch with the Lakers.
 This time the Pistons dominated, sweeping the Lakers in four games to win their first of back-to-back championships.

 In the 1989–90 season, Thomas and the Pistons had another dominant run.
 They finished the regular season as the #1 seed for the second straight year.
-After sweeping the Pacers and defeating the Knicks in five games, Thomas and the Pistons faced a tough seven game series against the Bulls in the Eastern Conference Finals.
-Fortunately, the Pistons prevailed and advanced to their third straight finals.
+After sweeping the Pacers and defeating the Knicks in five games, Thomas and the Pistons faced a tough seven-game series against the Bulls in the Eastern Conference Finals.
+The Pistons prevailed and advanced to their third straight finals.
 The Pistons repeated as champions, by defeating Clyde Drexler's Portland Trail Blazers.
 Thomas was voted NBA Finals Most Valuable Player of the 1990 NBA Finals after averaging 27.6 points, 7.0 assists, and 5.2 rebounds per game.

 The 1990–91 season proved to be a struggle, as the team went through some injuries, with Thomas only playing 49 games in the regular season because of a wrist injury.
 The Pistons would win 50 games.
-Despite advancing to the Eastern Conference Finals, they were no match for a more developed and determined Bulls who swept the two time defending champions.
+Despite advancing to the Eastern Conference Finals, they were no match for a more developed and determined Bulls who swept the two-time defending champions.
 In the last 7.9 seconds of Game 4, Thomas and most of his teammates walked off the court without shaking any of the Bulls' hands.

 In 1992, the Pistons made it to the playoffs, but were eliminated in five games by the New York Knicks in the first round.
 In 1993, the Pistons won just 40 games, missing the playoffs for the first time since the 1982–83 season.
 In the following season, an aging and ailing Thomas tore his Achilles tendon on April 19, 1994, forcing him to retire a month later.